Huber-group-EMBL/CSAMA_website/content/travel-and-accommodation.md

 +++
-title = "Travel & Accommodation"
-description = "Details of how to get to Brixen and where to stay"
+title = "Travel and Accommodation" description = "Details of how to get to Brixen and where to stay"
 +++